executors/executors/README.md

         >;
     };

-Components which create execution agents may use *execution mapping categories* to communicate the mapping of execution agents onto threads of execution.
+Executors may use *execution mapping categories* to communicate the mapping of execution agents onto threads of execution.
 Execution mapping categories encode the characterisitics of that mapping, if it exists.

 `other_execution_mapping_tag` indicates that execution agents created by a component may be mapped onto execution resources other than threads of